-The Austin Ant (development code ADO19) is an interesting car, because it was a proposed military replacement for the Mini Moke overseen by Sir Alec Issigonis that featured a clever four-wheel drive system spun off its A-Series engine.
+The Austin Ant (development code ADO19) is an interesting car, because it was a proposed military replacement for the Mini Moke overseen by Sir Alec Issigonis that featured a clever four-wheel-drive system spun off its A-Series engine.
 A Freelander-style transfer case fed its power from a transmission-in-sump system to a bespoke rear axle via a short propshaft.

 Work on the project started in 1964 and, as can be seen from this car’s minimalist styling, there was probably a little way to go in its development – although there’s definitely a family resemblance to the brilliant BMC 9X supermini.
 In the end, six experimental cars and 24 full engineering prototypes were built before the project was canned in 1968.

 The owner Craig Watson says: ‘It is not the original engine – that was changed in 1978 – and the one currently in the car is from an MG 1100.’
-It’s the 17th Ant built, is car number 103, being the third one completed.
-Sadly, the rear fibreglass roof panel is missing, but otherwise all the unique parts, including the gearbox, transfer case, exhaust manifold, rocker cover, rubber side strips, chrome grille strips, mirror arms, etc are there.
+It’s the seventeenth Ant built and is car number 103, being the third one completed.
+Sadly, the rear fibreglass roof panel is missing, but otherwise all the unique parts, including the gearbox, transfer case, exhaust manifold, rocker cover, rubber side strips, chrome grille strips, mirror arms, etc. are there.’

 - Further reading: Ant Hill Mob, on Classic & Sports Car